 Now let’s take a look at some of the salient benefits that are responsible for fuelling growth of small businesses:

 - Financial and Loan Programs: There are several financial and loans programs that you can benefit from post company incorporation in Pennsylvania.
-These financial incentives are being made available by the Pennsylvania Department of Community and Economic Development (DCED) and the most popular programs for businesses are:
+These financial incentives are made available by the Pennsylvania Department of Community and Economic Development (DCED).
+The most popular programs for businesses are:

 – Alternative and Clean Energy Program (ACE)